agfline/wavfix/README.md

 Wavfix is able to repair broken wav files while preserving metadata.

 Wavfix is built upon real case scenarios where files are corrupted during recording.
-It's capacity to preserve metadata (all non-audio chunks) tend to keep software compatibility and workflow integrity, making wavfix useful in professional and broadcast environment.
+Its ability to preserve metadata (all non-audio chunks) ensures software compatibility and workflow integrity, making wavfix useful in professional and broadcast environment.

-Wavfix __will never overwrite your original files__, but instead will create new ones if needed.
-So you're safe using it.
+Wavfix __will never overwrite your original files__, but will instead create new ones if needed.
+Using it is completely safe.

 ## Features
-Wavfix currently support the following :
+Wavfix currently supports the following :

 * All standard __RIFF / WAVE__ PCM files including all possible chunks.
 * RIFF header size recovery.